 The vast majority of information which will be collected under this new regime was already being collected by the JFSC under other, existing regimes.
 For example, in the case of a Jersey company, its name, any previous names, registration number, date of incorporation, current registered office and shareholders have always been in the public domain.
 However as nominee shareholders are routinely used, the name(s) of the ultimate beneficial owner(s) of a Jersey company are rarely, if ever, ascertainable from the publicly available documents and information.

-The main change brought about by this Law is that details of all "significant persons" of entities, a term which includes directors, managers etc, will be made public (subject to limited exceptions) with effect from, it is anticipated, 1 January 2022.
+The main change brought about by this Law is that with effect from 6 January 2022 details of all "significant persons" of entities, a term which includes directors, managers etc, have been made public (subject to limited exceptions).

 A Jersey resident corporate body is now subject to income tax under Jersey's "zero/ten" regime, that is, the rate of income tax is either 0% or 10%, depending on the business activities of the corporate body.